sammurraytuesta/plot-earthquakes/README.md

 - Circles (plotted data) are sized based on magnitude and colored based on date (skyblue: July before the 29th, violet: July after the 29th, pink: August before the 9th, red: August before the 19th after the 9th, white: August before the 31st after the 19th).

 ## Turtle Graphics
 The circles are created using Python's turtle graphics and the turtle object’s circle method.
-The foloowing is the output of the program utilizing turtle graphics to display the data in the CSV file:
+The following is the output of the program utilizing turtle graphics to display the data in the CSV file:

 ![earthquake program output image](earthquakes.png)